ocelot-cloud/website/content/docs/overview/apps.md

 ### Unofficial Apps

 Any third party can upload apps to the App Store, which any user can then download.
-To visit them, install Ocelot-Cloud and explore the App Store.
+To visit them, install Ocelot-Cloud and explore the App Store page there.